aci996/vnt-can/README.md

 # vnt-can
-(another) vntcontroller with canbuss display
+(another) vntcontroller with canbuss display.

+Goals:
+See info and change setings on display over canbus network connected to sensors and vnt controller.

 ------------------------------
 boost_controller